salmanb74-dev/ntg-ticket/NTG-Ticket-User Guide.md

 ## Workflows

-> **Important**: The workflow information in this guide describes the **default system workflow**, not customized workflows created by administrators.
-Your organization may use a custom workflow that differs from the default.
+> **Important**: This entire guide reflects the **default system workflow** and default permissions.
+An administrator can define custom workflows that may, for example, allow Support Staff to create tickets.

 Workflows define the allowed ticket states and transitions for your organization.